sumitbasra/e2e-test/README.md

 # Challenge
 ---
 * Add minimum 5 more tests to home.spec.js
-* Add another spec file to test more than just home page Please decide what needs to be tested here and be ready to explain your approach.
+* Add another spec file to test more than just home page.
+Please decide what needs to be tested here and be ready to explain your approach.
-Feel free to make any changes
+* Feel free to make any changes and expain by adding comments

 # Submission
 ---